 - SEO: Users explore multiple links, gather information, and form conclusions.

-- LLM Optimization: Users receive direct answers, making the “first impression” of the content pivotal to its effectiveness.
+- LLMO: Users receive direct answers, making the “first impression” of the content pivotal to its effectiveness.

 Comparing Traditional SEO with LLM Optimization